Vegan Heavy Cream

 • Add the cashews to a blender along with the vegan butter, water (or plant milk), and salt.
 Blend on high until smooth, scraping down the sides throughout.
 For a thinner consistency, add water 1 teaspoon at a time.

 • Serve immediately, or transfer to a glass jar and refrigerate.
 The consistency will thicken as it sits in the fridge.
-Enjoy!
+Happy eating!

 Notes

-• High-speed blender: For the best results, use a high-speed blender to ensure the ingredients are well combined and velvety smooth.
+High-speed blender: For the best results, use a high-speed blender to ensure the ingredients are well-combined and velvety.
+I’ve had the same Vitamix for 10+ years, so I always say it’s worth the investment.

-• Chill it: Once blended, let your vegan heavy cream chill in the fridge for 1-2 hours to thicken up perfectly.
+Chill it: Once blended, let your vegan heavy cream chill in the fridge for 1-2 hours to chill and thicken perfectly.

 Nutrition